epieczko/graph-mesh/README.md

 # Graph-Mesh

-Graph-Mesh is a federated semantic integration platform that continuously fetches, converts, aligns, and validates heterogeneous schemas into a unified knowledge mesh.
+Graph-Mesh is a federated semantic integration platform that continuously fetches, ingests, aligns, and validates heterogeneous schemas into a unified knowledge mesh.
 The repository is organized as a modular monorepo to support a composable ontology CI/CD workflow.